-Name Age Position Michael I. German 66 Chief Executive Officer, President and Director Firouzeh Sarhangi 58 Chief Financial Officer and Treasurer Stanley G. Sleve 67 Vice President - Administration and Corporate Secretary Matthew J. Cook 55 Vice President - Operations Russell S. Miller 53 Vice President - Gas Supply and Marketing
+Name Age Position Michael I. German 68 Chief Executive Officer, President and Director Firouzeh Sarhangi 60 Chief Financial Officer and Treasurer Matthew J. Cook 57 Vice President - Operations Russell S. Miller 55 Vice President - Gas Supply and Marketing

-^{} Biographical information for Mr. German can be found under "Board of Directors."
+^{}Biographical information for Mr. German can be found under "Board of Directors."

-Firouzeh Sarhangi has served as Chief Financial Officer and Treasurer of the Holding Company since its organization in 2013.
-She was appointed as Chief Financial Officer and Treasurer of Corning Gas in 2006.
-Ms. Sarhangi also serves as Treasurer of Corning Appliance and as Chief Financial Officer of Pike, Leatherstocking Gas and Leatherstocking Pipeline and serves on the boards of Leatherstocking Gas, Leatherstocking Pipeline and Pike.
-From February 2004 until her appointment as Chief Financial Officer of Corning Gas, she served as Vice President - Finance of Corning Gas.
-Previously, she was President of Tax Center International ("TCI"), a company she founded and operated until Corning Gas purchased TCI in 1998.
-Ms. Sarhangi has thirty-three years of public accounting experience.
+Firouzeh Sarhangi has served as chief financial officer and treasurer of the Company since its organization in 2013 and as corporate secretary since 2018.
+She was appointed as chief financial officer and treasurer of Corning Gas in 2006.
+Ms. Sarhangi also serves as treasurer of Corning Appliance and as chief financial officer of Pike, Leatherstocking Gas and Leatherstocking Pipeline and serves on the board of Pike.
+From February 2004 until her appointment as chief financial officer of the Company, she served as vice president - finance of Corning Gas.
+Previously, she was president of Tax Center International ("TCI"), a company she founded and operated until Corning Gas purchased TCI in 1998.
+Ms. Sarhangi has more than thirty years of public accounting experience.